-The Company's cash and cash equivalents, and short-term investments are held in large Canadian or Peruvian financial institutions.
-Short-term investments (including those presented as part of cash and cash equivalents)

-consist of financial instruments issued by Canadian or Peruvian banks.
+The Company's cash and cash equivalents, and short-term investments are held in major Canadian chartered banks and accredited Peruvian financial institutions.
+Short-term investments (including those presented as part of cash and cash equivalents) consist of financial instruments issued by Canadian or Peruvian banks.
 These investments mature at various dates over the next twelve months.